 - Mining (i.e., Gold, Silver)

 Related: Everything You Need to Know About Investing in Pot Stocks

 All are highly speculative industries, so these penny stocks are extremely sensitive to macro factors such as commodity price movements, industry news (both good or bad), or regulatory changes.

 Think of it this way: A penny stock trading for 50 cents per share sees its share price fall by 10 cents on negative industry news.
 A seemingly benign 10-cent move is equal to a 20% loss on your investment!

 Penny stocks are extremely risky and typically represent companies at opposite ends of the spectrum: from companies in their incubation phase with nothing more than an idea and some venture capital behind them looking to break out to established debt-laden companies on the verge of bankruptcy.
 Other penny stocks might be outright scams (see Bre-X).

 Why Are Penny Stocks So Risky?

 Penny stocks make risky investments for several reasons:

-- No Minimum Standards: Sometimes, the only reason why a stock is not traded on a major exchange is because it failed to meet the minimum standards to be listed.
+- No Minimum Standards - Sometimes, the only reason why a stock is not traded on a major exchange is that it failed to meet the minimum standards to be listed.
 These standards include annual listing fees and timely filing of financials.

-- Low Liquidity: Stocks trading over-the-counter or on the pink sheets have low liquidity, meaning investors cannot easily buy or sell shares without finding a willing buyer or seller.
+- Low Liquidity - Stocks trading OTC or on the pink sheets have low liquidity, meaning investors cannot easily buy or sell shares without finding a willing buyer or seller.
 Low liquidity also leads to price manipulation and the threat of scams.